 You can learn more about the details of SSAF supported programs and services by accessing the SSAF Management Committee and Governance and check out the full expenditure table.

 Got questions about how, what, or when to pay?
 Check out our SSAF FAQs.

 Mental Health Connect is your gateway to access mental health support.
 It is a free and confidential service available to all UNSW Sydney students, including those living overseas.

 By accessing Mental Health Connect, students will be supported into the service they need at the current time.
 These may be other supports provided by UNSW or by external providers.

-The Village Green is being transformed into a brand-new world-class sport and leisure environment with facilities for playing multiple sports, exercising, socialising and relaxing on campus.
+The Village Green has been transformed into a brand-new world-class sport and leisure environment with facilities for playing multiple sports, exercising, socialising and relaxing on campus.

 An important aspect of this project is the upgrade of the below ground stormwater infiltration tank.
-This will capture campus stormwater, contribute to recharging the Botany Aquifer, and provide a substantial source of sustainable water supply on campus.
+This captures campus stormwater, contribute to recharging the Botany Aquifer, and provides a substantial source of sustainable water supply on campus.